BLKSerene/Wordless/doc/doc.md

 ### [3.2 Concordancer](#doc)
 In *Concordancer*, you can search for tokens in different files and generate concordance lines.
 You can adjust settings for data generation via **Generation Settings**.

 After the concordance lines are generated and displayed in the table, you can sort the results by clicking **Sort Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.
+Highlight colors for sorting can be modified via **Menu Bar → Preferences → Settings → Tables → Concordancer → Sorting**.

 You can generate concordance plots for all search terms.
 You can modify the settings for the generated figure via **Figure Settings**.